TeAAL: A Declarative Framework for Modeling Sparse Tensor Accelerators: Overview and Insights

 \subsubsection{Sparse Tensor Splitting and Work Scheduling}

 Recall from Section~\ref{sec:background:map_space:partitioning} that splitting for dense problems is shape-based.
 This can be expressed by partitioning a fibertree rank at coordinate-based boundaries given by the tile dimension.
 Unfortunately, when data is sparse, this strategy can lead to low reuse and under-utilization of tiles (and therefore buffers)~\cite{tactile}, i.e., if different partitions have different occupancies.

-A key observation is that partitioning naturally generalizes to other types of splitting that \emph{can} adapt to irregular sparsity, simply by changing the \emph{partitioning criteria}, i.e., where the partition boundaries occur.
+We make an important observation that partitioning naturally generalizes to other types of splitting that \emph{can} adapt to irregular sparsity, simply by changing the \emph{partitioning criteria}, i.e., where the partition boundaries occur.
 From studying existing accelerators, we define a simple sparsity-aware strategy we call \emph{uniform occupancy-based partitioning}.
 In this scheme, each fiber at a level in the fibertree is split so that each new fiber has an equal number of elements (modulo remainders).
 Importantly, each fiber's coordinate range after an occupancy-based partitioning is irregular.
-Thus, to ensure that partitions of multiple tensors have matching coordinate ranges for co-iteration (Section~\ref{sec:background:sparse}), occupancy-based partitioning uses a \emph{leader-follower} paradigm: the partitions' coordinate ranges are chosen so that the leader tensor's partitions are equal occupancy and all follower tensors adopt those ranges.
+Thus, to ensure that partitions of multiple tensors have matching coordinate ranges for co-iteration (Section~\ref{sec:background:sparse}), occupancy-based partitioning uses a \emph{leader-follower} paradigm: the partitions' coordinate ranges are chosen so that the leader tensor's partitions are equal occupancy and all follower tensors adopt those ranges~\cite{sparseloop_micro}.

-More subtly, we observe that partitioning is also a useful abstraction through which to specify work scheduling when work is parallelized.
-Consider OuterSPACE, which works on 256 non-empty elements of matrix \tech{A} at a time during the multiply phase, further subdividing these into 16 groups of 16 elements to each be processed by a ``Processing Tile'' (a group of PEs~\cite{outerspace}).
-The \specname specification for OuterSPACE (Figure~\ref{fig:outerspace:spec}) represents these on Line~\ref{teaal:part:t:pe} as occupancy-based partitioning applied twice hierarchically, with the \tech{A} tensor serving as the leader.\footnote{ Note: OuterSPACE only enables half its PEs during the merge step, so the occupancy-based partitioning applied to the second Einsum (Line~\ref{teaal:part:z:pe}) only involves 128 PEs (8 per ``Processing Tile'').} The \specname specification describes the parallelism this partitioning enables on Line~\ref{teaal:space:t} by scheduling ranks \tech{M1} and \tech{M0} in space (Section~\ref{sec:background:map_space:spacetime}).